Skip to Content

-Boone County Distilling Co. first began in 2015 as a small distillery with plans to produce their own whiskey.
+Boone County Distilling Co. first began operations in 2015 as a small distillery with plans to produce their own whiskey.
 But since whiskey takes time to age, they concentrated on producing a lineup of clear spirits and sourced bourbon from nearby MGP to get their brand off the ground.
 Many of their initial bottlings of MGP whiskey were aged between 10 and 12 years old.
 Out of those barrels, many were declared good enough to be sold as single barrels.
 Others that didn’t make the cut and were blended together into batches and proofed down to 90.8 proof.

 Single Barrels of MGP Bourbon